9 Fun Bookish Activities for Readers (At Home)

 4. Do a Bookish Puzzle

-Puzzles are all the rage these days (likely due to all the sheltering-in-place!).
+Puzzles are all the rage these days, and for good reason!
 They’re a great way to keep your mind sharp while still allowing for relaxation.

 5. Start a Bookstagram